AdaptivMCP/AdaptivMCP/README.md

 - `apply_patch_and_commit`: apply a unified diff to one or more files and commit.
 - `update_files_and_open_pr`: multi-file update + PR orchestration.
-- `apply_text_update_and_commit` (guarded, manual-only): full-file replacement helper.
+- `apply_text_update_and_commit`: full-file replacement helper for single-file updates.
-  - This tool is **not** part of the normal assistant workflow.
-  - Automated flows must use patch-based helpers instead (`build_unified_diff` + `apply_patch_and_commit` or `update_files_and_open_pr`).
+  - Prefer patch-based helpers for code changes (`build_unified_diff` +
-  - The implementation enforces this: calls without `manual_override=True` raise a `RuntimeError` with a message instructing callers to use patch-based flows.
-  - `manual_override=True` is reserved for explicit, human-supervised usage (for example, a one-off fix in a small file).
+    `apply_patch_and_commit` or `update_files_and_open_pr`).
+  - This helper stays available for simple docs/config edits when a full-file replace is acceptable and WRITE_ALLOWED is enabled.

 - run_command
   - Clones the repo at a given ref into a temporary workspace.